AI-for-Education/.github/profile/README.md

 ## Get Involved
 We encourage contributions from educators, developers, and AI enthusiasts.
 Check out our individual project pages for more details on how to contribute.

-## Publications, Papers, and Presentation
+## Publications, Papers, and Presentations
 We are continually developing papers, presentations, and publications that share our work.
 You can access these on our website, [https://AI-for-education.org] with select works linked below.
 - [**Coming Soon**]